wnet-ieg-2/pbs-media-manager/README.md

 * William Tam, WNET/IEG

 ## Licence
-The PBS Media Manager Client is licensed under the GPL v2 or later.
+PBS Media Manager for WordPress is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as